finalpi/wechat2tg/README.md

 1. This project is for research and educational purposes only.
 It should not be used for illegal activities.
 2. Feel free to submit issues for any problems encountered.
 3. Due to Telegram Bot API limitations, files larger than **20MB** cannot be sent, and files larger than **50MB** cannot be received (this can be resolved by configuring `API_ID` and `API_HASH`).
 4. This project attempts to support only messages compatible with **WeChat Web**.
 Unsupported messages are beyond its capabilities.
 5. Currently, message loss due to network or technical issues cannot be completely avoided, so please be cautious with important messages!

 ## Main Bot Commands

 `/login`: Get a login QR code.

-`/user`: Get a user list with reply options (you can search by name or note, e.g., `/user Zhang` will find users with "Zhang" in their name or notes).
+`/user`: Get a user list with reply options (you can search by name or note, e.g., `/user Zhang` will find users with " Zhang" in their name or notes).

 `/room`: Get a group list with reply options (you can search by name or note, e.g., `/room Takeout` will find groups with "Takeout" in their name or notes).

 `/recent`: Get a list of recent users or groups who sent messages, with reply options.